arnabk/udacity-nanodegree-capstone/report.md

 Shape: (64, 3)

-As the above code shows, we filtered all tickers where our model had minimum of 70% success rate.
+As the above code shows, we filtered out all tickers where model's success rate is less than 70%.
 Out of 455 tickers, we now have 64 tickers where our model performed really well on training data.
-If we look closely, test accuracy is also near by train accuracy.
+If we look closely, test accuracy is also near by train accuracy for these 64 tickers.
 Accuracy of 70% means, 7 out of 10 trades would be winning trade as per our prediction and each day prediction would reseult in minimum of 40% return from opening price.
-If we were able to enter the market at opening of session and close the trade by end of day, we would hypothetically have 40% return per day.
+If we are able to enter the market at opening of session and close the trade by end of day, we would hypothetically have 40% return per day.
 As of Feb 2020, most of the major stock brokers do not charge commission.
 Considering that fact, this approach seems to be a promising strategy for building portfolio.

 Trading 64 tickers per day might not be a feasible strategy for most of the retail traders.
 It might be good idea for them to filter the data donw with threshold of 90%, meaning tickers where the model has 90% success rate.

-Head:
 | ticker |   test_accuracy    |   train_accuracy   |
 | ------ | ------------------ | ------------------ |
 |  AEG   | 0.9945945945945946 | 0.9974811083123426 |